 1. A clothing/shoe donation bin from the Thrifty Irishman will be in the convent parking lot from October 12th until the end of the month.
 Please gather any gently used clothing and drop it into the bin any time that is convenient for you.
 Although this short period does not raise any money, if this works well, we have the option to keep the bin for a year; the Thrifty Irishman will donate $1000 to our conference.

 2. Our Vincentian members will be selling coupons for a big sale at Boscovs Department Store giving a 25% discount off lowest sale prices in-store and online.
 The date of the sale is Oct 22nd.
 The coupons cost $5 for each shopper.
-Vincentians will be available at the back of Church after all masses on Oct 19 and 20.
+Vincentians will be available at the back of Church after all masses beginning Oct 11 and 12.
 If you cannot be here physically, call the rectory at 215-357-1221, ext 21 and leave a message with your name, address and phone # and we can make plans to get the coupons to you. www.facebook.com/assumption.

 As part of our upcoming 75th Anniversary; the parish is preparing a special Family of Faith Commemorative Book.
 Along with collecting photos and ABVM current and historical information we are accepting sponsorship donations from businesses and individuals to be listed in the book.
 There are several Sponsorship donation levels and donations can be made by check or electronically through Parish Giving.
 Any donations are greatly appreciated!
 Sponsorships can be listed in memory of a loved one or by an individual business or family name etc .